 In February, June and December, new Sexual Assault Support Centres opened in Oulu, Pori and Rovaniemi.

 In July, a working group published its recommendations aimed at aligning rape legislation with international standards.

 Between January and June, under COVID-19 restrictions, reports of intimate partner violence against women and the number of individuals seeking support increased significantly.

 In October, a government programme combatting violence against women was launched.

 Right to privacy

-Finland still failed to ratify International Labour Organization (ILO) Convention 169, which would protect the rights of the indigenous Sámi people.
+Finland still failed to ratify International Labour Organization (ILO) Convention 169, which would improve the monitoring of the rights of the Indigenous Sámi people.